-The working time, including any overtime, shifts and staggered time, as well as the payment thereof, shall be determined in accordance with the provisions of the Agreement.
+The working time, including any overtime, shifts and staggered time, together with payment thereof, shall be determined in accordance with the provisions of the Agreement.

 Holiday

 When employed on terms similar to a salaried position, holidays with pay or leave with holiday allowance are taken, cf. Section 16 of the Danish Holiday Act.